zikriaulia28/Microjecto/README.md

 ## About Project

-"The e-wallet website is a digital platform for electronic financial transactions.
+The e-wallet website is a digital platform for electronic financial transactions.
 Users can store, send, and receive money electronically.
 They can fill in the e-wallet balance and use different payment methods.
 Financial and security management features are also provided.
-The main objective of this project is to provide a comfortable and efficient transaction experience"
+The main objective of this project is to provide a comfortable and efficient transaction experience

 ### Features